 Wine Guardian fan coil units are typically installed indoors located near the cellar to minimize the duct runs.
 Each unit is provided with one entering or return air inlet and five possible supply air outlets.
-A maximum cumulative total length of flexible ductwork, for both supply and return ducts (including bends) of 25 feet is recommended.
+A maximum cumulative total length of flexible ductwork, for both supply and return ducts (including bends) of 25 feet (7.62 meters) is recommended.
 If longer runs are needed, use more than one supply opening to reduce the airflow in each duct by one-half, or install rigid ductwork that is typically less restrictive.
-Do not exceed 50 feet of total ductwork without using of booster fans.
-See Recommended Flexible Ductwork Sizing Chart on page 29.
+Do not exceed 50 feet (15.2 meters) of total ductwork without using of booster fans.
+See Recommended Flexible Ductwork Sizing Chart on page 34.